shawnferry/HOL7712-gitbook/a-simple-sitepp.md

 $$

-1. This will make the file available to agents via the puppet file server at puppet:\/\/\/modules\/lab\/zshrc `cp /root/HOL7712-Solaris-Puppet/labfiles/zshrc /root/oracle-lab/files`
+1. This step makes the file available to agents via the Puppet file server at puppet:\/\/\/modules\/lab\/zshrc `cp /root/HOL7712-Solaris-Puppet/labfiles/zshrc /root/oracle-lab/files`
-2. Deploy the module
+2. Deploy the module.
   `cd /root/oracle-lab`
   `puppet module build`
   `puppet module install --force ./pkg/oracle-lab-0.1.0.tar.gz`
-3. In the future we will do this using the shell function `lab_build`
+3. In the future, we will do this using the shell function `lab_build`
   ![](/images/SIMPLE01-PUP-026-cp-zshrc.png)

-## Update site.pp to copy the file
+## Update site.pp to Copy the File

 $$